marklee77/ansible-role-owncloud/README.md

 Role Name
 ========

-The purpose of this role is to install sharelatex to a web server and enable access with nginx.
-This install uses the MySQL backend rather than Postgres.
-The sharelatex server name can be specified by changing the sharelatex_hostname variable in vars/main.yml.
+The purpose of this role is to install owncloud to a web server and enable access with nginx.
+This install uses the MySQL backend.
+The owncloud server name can be specified by changing the owncloud_hostname variable in defaults/main.yml.

-This has only been trusted on Ubuntu trusty.
-It will not work as-is on precise as sharelatex requires ruby 1.9 and precise uses ruby 1.8 as the system binary.

 Role Variables
 --------------

-- sharelatex_hostname: hostname that sharelatex will service, will be set to "sharelatex" by default
+- owncloud_hostname: hostname that owncloud will service, will be set to "owncloud" by default
-- sharelatex_port: hostname that sharelatex will service, will be set to 8888 by default.
+- owncloud_port: hostname that owncloud will service, will be set to 8888 by default.
+- gitlab_root_mysql_password: root mysql password, will be set to a random value by default.

 Example Playbook
 -------------------------